benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

 I use [GitHub Pages](https://pages.github.com/) on this site just because it's a free host that supports SSL, and automatically builds your site using the [Jekyll](https://jekyllrb.com/) static site generator whenever you push a change.
 I have a standard header and include the same CSS across all pages easily, though you can have multiple templates or "layouts" if you want.
 Because most people only view one or two articles on my site, I include my CSS inline.
 With HTTP/2, this doesn't make much difference, but Lighthouse showed around 200ms with inline CSS, 300ms with external CSS.

-Here's an example of what a simple Jekyll page looks like (the start of this article, in fact):
+Here's an example of what a simple Jekyll page looks like (the start of this essay, in fact):

 ```
     ---